 - Cover the tofu pieces with foil and continue baking for 5 minutes.
 Again, this helps to create a small amount of steam to absorb excess starch.

-- Be happy, embrace a little corn starch, and pop the tofu into your curry pot.
+- Be happy, embrace cornstarch, and pop the tofu into your curry pot.
 Trust me, it won’t matter from there.

 Ingredients